Pedro Cera

 Paloma Varga Weisz

-Paloma Varga Weisz (1966) lives and works in Düsseldorf, Germany.
+Paloma Varga Weisz (b.
+1966 in Mannheim, Germany) lives and works in Düsseldorf, Germany.
 Her wood-carved sculptures, paintings, drawings and watercolors explore themes of memory, mortality, transformation, metamorphosis, the uncanny and the tragicomic.
 Art-historical and literary resonances pervade her work – German folklore, Christian iconography, and Modernist sculpture.
 Varga Weisz subsumes these influences into a distinctive personal style, characterized both by playful surrealism and emotional candour.
 In many of her sculptures and drawings, she depicts imaginary characters – hybrid anthropomorphic creatures which recall the surreal bodies of fairy tales and folklore.
 Elsewhere, she assembles found and crafted objects in kunstkammer-style arrangements which suggest repositories of memory or allegories of the subconscious.
 Woodcarving has formed a central aspect of Paloma Varga Weisz’s work since the beginning of her career.
 She trained as a woodcarver in Bavaria from 1987-2000, and has continued to utilize and develop this technique, tapping into its rich iconographic history.